 Mental Health Resources in Everett, Washington

 Thanks to attention from both state and local officials, the initiative to fight mental illness in Everett has never seen this much funding.
 And, it’s only going up.
-Organizations across the state which focus on treating mental illness are opening up frequently.
-Everett residents are fortunate in the variety at their disposal when looking for an institution to provide assistance with mental health.
+Organizations across the state that focus on treating mental illness are opening up frequently.
+Everett residents are fortunate in the variety at their disposal when looking for an institution to assist with mental health.
 For example, Compass Health is a provider of mental health services aimed at helping those in the community.
 Sea Mar Everett Behavioral Health is a popular mental health clinic in the area with similar offerings.